-HRSA CoP-RCORP is funded by the HRSA Rural Communities Opioid Response Program-Implementation: HRSA-19-082, CFDA: 93.912 grants GA1RH33529 and GA1RH33529.
+HRSA CoP-RCORP is funded by the HRSA Rural Communities Opioid Response Program-Mental and Behavioral Health: G2846290.

-The Health Partners of Sandusky County acknowledges the time and efforts that consortium members and other stakeholders contributed to the development of this local sustainability plan.
+The Sandusky County Health Partners acknowledges the time and efforts that consortium members and other stakeholders contributed to the development of this local sustainability plan.

 As the convening leads for the CoP-RCORP master consortium, the Pacific Institute for Research and Evaluation (PIRE) and Ohio University's Voinovich School of Leadership and Public Affairs (OU-VS) braid their funding through a shared services approach and work collaboratively with project directors and staff from the local CoP-RCORP backbone organizations to provide leadership, training, capacity building, technical assistance and evaluation services, and management oversight for project activities.
-This local sustainability plan represents the shared work of the Health Partners of Sandusky County (local consortium), the Sandusky County Public Health (backbone organization), and the CoP-RCORP Training, Technical Assistance, and Evaluation Team (OU-VS and PIRE).
+This local sustainability plan represents the shared work of the Health Partners (local consortium), the Sandusky County Public Health (backbone organization), and the CoP-RCORP Training, Technical Assistance, and Evaluation Team (OU-VS and PIRE).